 Husky Wolf Mix Temperament

 Just like appearance, the temperament of a mix can be unpredictable.
-However, there are a few traits that Huskies share with wolves, that may be likely in a mix.
+But, there are a few traits that Huskies share with wolves.

-Huskies originate as working dogs.
+Huskies started as working dogs.
 They would work in packs with other Huskies to pull sleds.

 Wolves are also pack dogs.
 So, a Husky wolf mix will not suit a solitary life.
 This will be a highly social mix that needs constant company to stay happy.